franko/gsl-shell/doc/user-manual/gdt.rst

     Make a plot of the data in the table ``t`` based on the plot description ``plot_desc``.
     For more details about the plot description look for more details in the section on :ref:`GDT plots <gdt-plot>`.
+    The options are document in the paragraph about :ref:`plotting options <gdt-plot-opts>`.

 GDT Methods
 -----------